Charo Henríquez

 President, ONA Board of Directors

-Prior to joining the Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Before that, she worked at GFR Media, in Puerto Rico, where she led digital product efforts as their Innovation Editor for newspapers El Nuevo Día and Primera Hora.
+Before her work at The New York Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
+During her tenure at GFR Media she led digital product efforts in the newsroom as their Innovation Editor.
+While at GFR she also held the positions of Associate Business Director and digital editor for El Nuevo Día and Primera Hora.

 Charo’s vision for the future of digital journalism